IELTS Speaking Archives - EngExam.info

 What jobs might become obsolete with the increasing automation in every sphere?

-What is more important – job satisfaction or professional development?
+What is more important to you – job satisfaction or professional development?

 Do you think all people want to do creative work?